 Adjustable rate mortgages (ARMs) offer borrowers multiple benefits including a lower initial interest rate and monthly payment, the ability to afford a larger mortgage and the potential for a lower payment if rates decline in the future.
 An ARM is a good financing option for borrowers who know they are only going to own their home for a specific number of years or if you think mortgage rates are going to drop in the future.

-The financial consequences of payment shock can be very serious so you should understand both the best and worst case scenarios for an Adjustable Rate Mortgage to ensure that it fits your risk profile and financial objectives.
-The example below highlights the risk of an adjustable rate mortgage to enable borrowers to make an informed decision when they select their mortgage program.
+The financial consequences of payment shock can be very serious so you should understand both the best and worst case scenarios for an adjustable rate mortgage to ensure that it fits your risk profile and financial objectives.
+The worst case scenario example below highlights the risk of an ARM to enable borrowers to make an informed decision when they select their loan program.

 Because there are so many different outcomes, one way to understand the downside of an adjustable rate mortgage is to look at the worst case scenario which is what the example below does.
 The example compares the worst case outcome for a 7/1 ARM to a 30 year fixed rate mortgage.
 The example uses following assumptions:

 The example uses a 7/1 adjustable rate mortgage so the interest rate and monthly payment are fixed for the first seven years of the loan and then subject to change and increase in year eight and for the remaining 23 years.
 The initial fixed period or teaser rate for the first seven years is 2.750% and the maximum interest rate is 7.750% based on adding the life cap (5.000%) to the fixed period rate (2.750%).
 By comparison, the fixed rate mortgage is much simpler with a 4.000% mortgage rate that remains unchanged over the 30 year loan term.